frostplexx/yuki/README.md

 ```

 ## Git Integration
 When `auto_commit` is enabled, nixp will:
 1. Stage modified package files
 2. Create a commit with your configured message
 3. Push to remote if `auto_push` is enabled

 ## Command Execution
 After package operations, nixp will execute the configured commands (install_command, uninstall_command, or update_command) in the directory containing your package files.
+Command output is displayed in real-time.

 ## Troubleshooting

-Run the doctor command to check your system configuration:
+### Run the doctor command
+Check your system configuration:
 ```bash
 nixp doctor
 ```